the1lab/1lab/src/Topoi/Base.lagda.md

 1960s as a generalisation of [topological spaces], suitable for his work in algebraic geometry.
-Later (in the work of William Lawvere, and even later Myles Tierney), topoi found a new life as "categories with a nice internal logic", which mirrors that of the category $\sets$.
+Later (in the work of William Lawvere, and even later Myles Tierney), topoi found a new life as "categories with a nice internal logic", which mirrors that of the category $\Sets$.
 Perhaps surprisingly, every Grothendieck topos is also a topos in their logical conception (called **elementary**); Since elementary topoi are very hard to come by predicatively, we formalise a particular incarnation of